drewsilcock/drewsilcock.github.io/_posts/2014-07-21-meters-per-pixel.md

 ## Trigonometry

 Firstly, let's look at how we can go from the information we have to the information we need.
-We need to know the following to compeltely determine the <abbr title="Meters Per Pixel">MPP</abbr> (meters per pixel):
+We need to know the following to completely determine the <abbr title="Meters Per Pixel">MPP</abbr> (meters per pixel):

 * Resolution of the camera
 * Height from which photo was taken